caseycesari/GeoJSON.js/README.md

 #### extra

 You can add arbitrary properties to features using the `extra` param.
-The value for `extra` must be an object.For example, using the original sample data:
+The value for `extra` must be an object.
+For example, using the original sample data:

     GeoJSON.parse(data, {
       Point: ['lat', 'lng'],